brianberns/FYampaSynth/Readme.md

 # Modular Synthesizer Programming in F#
+## Overview
-FYampaSynth is a modular music synthesizer in F# based on Haskell's [Yampa](https://wiki.haskell.org/Yampa) and [YampaSynth]().
+FYampaSynth is a modular music synthesizer in F# based on Haskell's [Yampa](https://wiki.haskell.org/Yampa) and [YampaSynth](https://hackage.haskell.org/package/YampaSynth).
+It is based on the concept of a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0OTk4NzIzNV19
+eyJoaXN0b3J5IjpbMTY3MzI0ODgwNV19
 -->